StarRocks/starrocks/docs/en/unloading/unload_using_insert_into_files.md

 :::note

-Here, setting `target_max_file_size` to 1 KB is to demonstrate unloding into multiple files with a small dataset.
+Here, setting `target_max_file_size` to 1 KB is to demonstrate unloading into multiple files with a small dataset.
 In production environment, you are strongly advised to set this value within the range of hundreds of MB to multiple GB.

 :::